Course

 Trips and training courses

-Throughout your studies there will also be opportunities to attend training courses that will help you enhance your skills and employability.
-These are not compulsory, but you will have to make a contribution towards the cost of the training courses you choose to attend.
-The opportunities offered vary each year but past courses have included First Aid training and Cueing to Music.
+Throughout your studies there will also be opportunities to attend additional short training courses that will help you enhance your skills and employability.
+These are not compulsory, but you will have to contribute towards the cost of the training courses you choose to attend.
+The opportunities offered vary each year, but past training has included First Aid training and Cueing to Music sessions.
+There is also an opportunity in the third year of the programme for any additional training to count towards a module assessment, though this is not compulsory.

 Seeing shows